ctu-vras/visuo-haptic-shape-completion/README.md

 - Run `roslaunch shape_completion real.launch`, with the same arguments as for the simulation (withou `convex_decomp`)
   - check if everything runs fine -- the cameras sometimes do not initialize properly and restart of the launch is needed
 - Run `rosrun shape_completion main.py`, with the same arguments as for the simulation

+## Publication / citing this work
+This repository is connected to the following publication:

+Rustler, L., Lundell, J., Behrens, J. K., Kyrki, V., & Hoffmann, M. (2022).
+'Active Visuo-Haptic Object Shape Completion'.
+IEEE Robotics and Automation Letters 7 (2), 5254-5261. [[DOI IEEE Xplore]](https://doi.org/10.1109/LRA.2022.3152975)[[arxiv]](https://arxiv.org/abs/2203.09149)[[youtube-video]](https://youtu.be/iZF4ph4zMEA)

+If you use the code or data in this repository, please cite this article.

 ## Acknowledgements
 This work was supported by the project Interactive Perception-Action-Learning for Modelling Objects (IPALM, https://sites.google.com/view/ipalm) (H2020 -  FET - ERA-NET Cofund - CHIST-ERA III / Technology Agency of the Czech Republic, EPSILON, no. TH05020001).